 The wool used for Cashwool comes from Australia, the preferred breeding area for merino sheep.
 These four-legged balls of wool are perfectly adapted to the local weather conditions and easily survive the hot summers and icy winters.
 When made into clothing, merino wool retains these thermoregulatory properties: In winter it keeps you warm and is breathable at the same time, in summer it absorbs moisture without causing unpleasant body odour.
 The list of merino wool's qualities is much longer, which is why it is one of our favourite materials for clothing and accessories.

 In a sweater, the weight corresponds to its density.
 Ours has a combat weight of 300g, which officially puts it in the category of light winter sweaters.
-Unofficially, a knit jacket of this weight is an all-season cardigan, depending on the local climate and the way you wear it: worn over a dress shirt, a polo shirt or a t-shirt it will accompany you all winter.
-You probably won't be able to go on a snow hike in Lapland with your Cashwool cardigan, but it will keep you warm enough in everyday life.
+Unofficially, a sweater of this weight is an all-season sweater, depending on the local climate and the way you wear it: directly on the skin it is ideal for the mid-season at 10-15°C, worn over a shirt it will accompany you all winter.
+You probably won't be able to go on a snow hike in Lapland with your Cashwool jumper, but it will keep you warm enough in everyday life.
 We'll just assume you throw on an additional jacket or coat when you go outside.

 Apart from its incredible softness, the other special feature of Cashwool® 1978 is the luminosity and durability of the colours.
 The merino wool fibres used are so fine and white the colours are very well absorbed by the yarn when dyed.
-Now, you only have to choose between two colors with strong names: Stormy Green and Hurricane Blue.
+Now you just have to decide which one to get - or not... we have one for every day of the week!

 Over half a century old family knitting mill